getcarina/getcarina.com/_best-practices/container-technologies-registration-discover.md

 ### CoreOS’ “etcd”

-Etcd is a distributed key-value store used for service discovery and shared configuration.
-It is intended to be a simple implementation of the Raft consensus algorithm [(1)](#resources).
-Etcd's consistency with Raft informs how leaders are nominated and elected within a cluster and how a leader handles data for the cluster.
+etcd is a distributed key-value store used for service discovery and shared configuration.
+It is intended to be a simple implementation of the Raft consensus algorithm [(1)](#resources), enabling decision-making among a large and unstable number of cluster participants.
+Within a cluster, etcd's consistency with Raft informs how leaders are nominated and elected and how a leader handles data for the cluster.

-Etcd configurations are designed to provide consistency and partition tolerance: all nodes see the same data at the same time and operation continues despite partitioning caused by network failures.
+Consensus is the process of agreeing on one result among a group of participants.
+This problem becomes difficult when the participants or their communication medium may experience failures.

-Etcd chooses consistency over availability.
+etcd configurations are designed to provide consistency and partition tolerance: all nodes see the same data at the same time and operation continues despite partitioning caused by network failures. etcd chooses consistency over availability.
 Specifically, etcd implements sequential consistency based on a quorum of nodes.

 Many projects use etcd, including Google's Kubernetes, Pivotal's Cloud